stefanocurnis/laravel-lang-generator/README.md

 php artisan lang:generate
 ```
 it will create new language files with found translation keys.
-By default name of lang file is `lang`
+By default, name of lang file is `lang`

 ![title](https://i.imgur.com/hvDrlVO.jpeg)